shanirivers/Data-Science-Projects/README.md

 ## About Me

 I am a passionate about data!
 With a background in supporting and maintaining data for SaaS web application for almost a decade, I am transitioning into the field of data science, focusing on practical applications of data analysis and machine learning.
-I currently learning through various online courses (LinkedIn course and Codecedemy), books and self-directed projects.
+I currently learning through various online courses (through Codecedemy and LinkedIn), books and self-directed projects.

 ## Repository Structure